Land Use Bylaw Rewrite

 Get Informed

-• Read the existing Land Use Bylaw
+• Read the existing Land Use Bylaw.

 • Read the Issues Report that we developed during the Critique Phase that summarizes what's working and what isn't with the current bylaw.

 • Read the Pathways Report that we developed during the Learn Phase that summarizes best practices in how land use bylaws, or zoning bylaws, can be structured.
-It identifies a set of possible “pathways” — proven regulatory approaches used by municipalities across Canada, North America, and beyond — that may be appropriate for application in Canmore and set the foundational structure of a new Land Use Bylaw.
+It identifies a set of possible “pathways”, proven regulatory approaches used by municipalities across Canada, North America, and beyond, that may be appropriate for application in Canmore and set the foundational structure of a new Land Use Bylaw.

 Webinar

-March 26, 2026 from noon-1 p.m. | Join us for an online webinar where you will hear from our project team who will answer your questions following a presentation.
-The webinar is free but registration will be required.
-Check back soon for the registration link.
+March 26, 2026 from noon-1 p.m. | We hosted an online webinar where you will hear from our project team who answered your questions following a presentation.

 Get Involved